microsoft/uf2/README.md

 Board-ID: SAMD21G18A-Zero-v0
 ```

-The `Board-ID` field is machine-readable and consists from a number of dash-separated tokens.
+The `Board-ID` field is machine-readable and consists of a number of dash-separated tokens.
 The first token is the CPU type, second is the board type, and third is the board revision.
 More tokens can be also added.

-Bootloader should contain its info file as a static string somewhere in its code.
+The bootloader should contain its info file as a static string somewhere in its code.
 If possible, the last word of the bootloader code should point to this string.
 This way, the info file can be found in the initial section of the `CURRENT.UF2`
 file as well.
 Thus, a board type can be determined from the contents of `CURRENT.UF2`.